AnseedX/GeoForget/README.md

 In standard deep learning, parameters are treated as points in a flat Euclidean space (all changes are equal).

-GeodesicUL treats parameters as points on a curved statistical manifold, equipped with the Fisher Information Matrix (FIM) as the Riemannian metric.
+GeoForget treats parameters as points on a curved statistical manifold, equipped with the Fisher Information Matrix (FIM) as the Riemannian metric.

 - **Approximated Geodesic Distance:**
   ```